jimmieego/Web-Accessibility-Best-Practices/index.md

 - How to get started in accessibility
 - Simple and effective actions
-- Finding issues rather than fixing the code
+- Finding issues before working with the code